By Kelly Green

 Confession—My first thought on hearing of this project: It’s been years since I’ve driven a manual.
 Will I remember how to do it?

 Reminding my foot how to operate the clutch did take a try or two, but once the memory kicked in, it was a fun, interactive ride.
+Also, in case you get involved in a car crash, a personal injury lawyer in evansville indiana will let you know what you can expect from your settlement.

 As for passenger comfort, in the front there was plenty of leg room, though the seat-back adjustment was a little tricky to operate.
 Overall, though, it didn’t feel like a small car.
 Rear seat adult passengers reported nice back support and enough leg room to ride comfortably (read about our ride to Taste of the Nation here).
 Seven-year-old test rider Daniel had no trouble operating the rear seat belt around his booster and liked that there were accessible USB ports, a good sound system, and a “very effective” a/c.
 (Anyone else laughing that a 7-year-old is clued into the technology of the vehicle?!)